-(B) For the purposes of this rule, "establish" or "establishment" of a sanitary landfill facility, infectious waste treatment facility, compost facility, scrap tire facility, or transfer facility means to construct or install any of the proposed facility components, and includes excavation that is related to the construction of a facility or any components thereof.
+(B) For the purposes of this rule, "establish" or "establishment" of a sanitary landfill facility, infectious waste treatment facility, scrap tire facility, or transfer facility means to construct or install any of the proposed facility components, and includes excavation that is related to the construction of a facility or any components thereof.
 "Establish" or "establishment" does not include clearing and grubbing.

 (C) For the purposes of this rule, "modify" or "modification" means:

 (a) A change in the authorized maximum daily waste receipt established for the facility.